icos-urenio/Improve-my-city/README.md

 ### Version 2.5.8
 * Social tags introduced (mainly used by mobile apps)
+* Creating default object from empty value fix
+* Limit box show all issues added on settings

 ### Version 2.5.7
 * Authentication compatibility according to PHPass as introduced in Joomla concerning the JSON controller